New Mexico mom arrested for allegedly giving daughter, 13, pot edibles

 CALIFORNIA CONSIDERS CREATING SPECIAL BANK FOR MARIJUANA BUSINESSES

-A drug test on the girl child found marijuana in her system.
+A drug test on the girl found THC, an ingredient in marijuana, in her system, authorities said.

 Rubio, of Radium Springs, was charged with abuse of a child, contributing to the delinquency of a minor and distribution of marijuana, according to online sheriff’s records.